Sylius/Sylius/UPGRADE-1.10.md

 1. API Add to cart endpoint `PATCH /api/v2/shop/orders/{tokenValue}/items` no longer requires `productCode` in request body.

+1. Channel pricing resource and its serialization has been removed from shop section

 ### Commands

 1. We've removed `productCode` from `Sylius\Bundle\ApiBundle\Command\Cart\AddItemToCart` command.